 One bit of sagebrush we came across here was covered in what looked like blue berries but I assume is some kind of fungus or something?

-Along the Red Hill Trail Jake decided it was time to quit walking around in the sun so much so Chris did some exploring on his own.
+Along the Red Hill Trail Jake decided it was time to quit walking around in the sun so much.

 We returned to the main overlook before taking off.